tjwentling/TargetGate/README.md

 # TargetGate?

-TargetGate is attempting to compare Target Date Mutual Funds to a customized glide path allocation built by us.
-We will attempt multiple allocation strategies to outperform various Target Date funds.
+TargetGate is attempting to compare Target Date Mutual Funds to a customized allocation built by us - the dream team.

 Tools:<br>
 Alpaca<br>